 Steady Growth in the Metaverse

 Digital currency is here to stay and is driving new developments in gamification, online shopping, and metaverse potential.
 According to a recent J.P.
 Morgan analysis, the market and commercial potential for enterprises in the metaverse are expected to generate over US$1 trillion in yearly revenues.

 Furthermore, a study by Zion Market Research predicted that the market will grow at a 39.5% CAGR to reach $400.5 billion by 2028.
 This suggests that technological behemoths and digital platforms are getting ready for the metaverse, which is expected to have a $13 trillion economy and five billion people by 2030.

 With so many changes happening, the usage of cryptocurrencies will keep rising worldwide.
-Due to the global move to digital interactions and the adoption of digital fintech solutions, banks and fintech have the opportunity to take the lead.
-Fintechs will dominate most financial transactions in the metaverse, where the trend will likely continue.
+Due to the global move to digital interactions and the adoption of digital FinTech solutions, banks and FinTech have the opportunity to take the lead.
+FinTech will dominate most financial transactions in the metaverse, where the trend will probably continue.

 Image Source: Medium

 According to many analysts, the biggest obstacle to the widespread adoption of cryptocurrencies is the absence of regulation, which increases market volatility.
 Lack of trust will make implementation difficult as long as significant events can completely upend the cryptocurrency market.

 Broad laws that bring some regularity and order to the current Wild West stage of cryptocurrency growth are the easiest way to stop them.
 Of course, not everyone agrees with the idea of governments meddling in crypto affairs, but for the time being, it seems unavoidable.